-ISRCTN is a primary registry in the World Health Organization (WHO) Registry Network (http://www.who.int/ictrp/network/primary/en/) and sends weekly data feeds to ICTRP.
-All Contributions to ISRCTN will appear on the WHO ICTRP search portal (http://apps.who.int/trialsearch/).
+ISRCTN is a primary registry in the World Health Organization (WHO) Registry Network (http://www.who.int/ictrp/network/primary/en/) and sends weekly data feeds to ICTRP and all Contributions to ISRCTN will appear on the WHO ICTRP search portal (http://apps.who.int/trialsearch/).

-ISRCTN is an acknowledged data source for the NHS website Be Part of Research (formerly the UK Clinical Trials Gateway (UKCTG)).
-All contributions including a research site in the UK will appear on Be Part of Research (https://bepartofresearch.nihr.ac.uk/).
+ISRCTN is an acknowledged data source for Be Part of Research and all the contributions including a research site in the UK will appear on the Be Part of Research site (https://bepartofresearch.nihr.ac.uk/https://bepartofresearch.nihr.ac.uk/).

 Your Contribution can be used on any platform as long as it correctly attributed as per the CC-BY licence.

 What will happen with the LTP when a new Responsible Registrant takes over the study?